christiskatsouris/Computational-Econometrics-R/README.md

 $$\underset{ \boldsymbol{w} }{ \mathsf{arg min} } \ \boldsymbol{w}^{\top} \boldsymbol{\Sigma} \boldsymbol{w} \ \ \ \text{subject to} \ \ \ \boldsymbol{w}^{\top} \boldsymbol{1} = 1.$$

 where w = ( w1,..., wp ) represents the weights put on different assets and 1 is a p-dimensional vector with all entries being 1.
-Then, the optimal solution is given by
+Then, the optimal vector of weights which has a closed-form solution is given by the following expression:

 $$w^{*} = \frac{ \boldsymbol{\Sigma}^{-1} \boldsymbol{1} }{ \boldsymbol{1}^{\top} \boldsymbol{\Sigma}^{-1} \boldsymbol{1} }.$$